 “The package of reforms backed by the DPO series has supported Georgia’s economic recovery in 2010 and 2011,” said Asad Alam, World Bank Regional Director for the South Caucasus.
 “The reforms have also helped ensure that 900,000 people are receiving medical insurance and 440,000 people are receiving targeted social assistance, as part of the social safety net for the poor and vulnerable.”

-Substantially higher electronic tax filing (from 1 percent in January 2009 to more than 85 percent by end-2010) has helped reduce tax compliance costs for businesses, while improved risk management at customs has helped reduce the costs of customs clearance and trading across borders.
+Economic recovery and growth have benefited from tax, customs, and trade-related reforms to strengthen competitiveness and bolster investor confidence.
+Substantially higher e-filings (from 1 percent in January 2009 to more than 85 percent by end-2010) and improved risk management at customs are helping to reduce the costs of tax compliance and trading across borders.
 Progress has also been made in identifying and implementing select trade-related reforms for improved access of Georgian products to international markets.

 Public expenditure efficiency is benefiting from enactment of a new Budget Code and steps to improve the results orientation of the budget and strengthen capital budgeting.
 These reforms are enabling a greater share of public expenditures to be covered by improved performance indicators and they have also increased transparency and accountability for public investment programming.

 On the social safety net, coverage was scaled up and benefits were improved while enhancing targeting effectiveness.
 The share of the poor and vulnerable receiving publicly subsidized health care has increased from about 20 percent in 2007 to more than 35 percent in 2010, while the share of the poorest tenth of the population receiving targeted social assistance increased from about 32 percent in 2007 to about 40 percent by 2009.